Kong/docs.konghq.com/app/_src/gateway-operator/get-started/konnect/deploy-data-plane.md

     kubectl create secret tls kong-cluster-cert -n kong --cert=/{PATH_TO_FILE}/tls.crt --key=/{PATH_TO_FILE}/tls.key
     ```
 1. In the **Configuration parameters** step 4, find the value of  `cluster_server_name`.
 The first segment of that value is the control plane ID for your cluster.
 For example, if the value of `cluster_server_name` is `36fc5d01be.us.cp0.konghq.com`, then the control plane ID of the cluster is `36fc5d01be`.
-1. Replace `YOUR_CP_ID` with your control plane ID in the manifest below and deploy the data plane with `kubectl apply`:
+1. Replace `YOUR_CP_ID` with your control plane ID in the following manifest and deploy the data plane with `kubectl apply`:

     ```yaml
     echo '